EstiNet/ClioteSky/README.md

 This function is sent to a client or a group of clients after a client sends a signal to the Category or specific Cliote.
 Format:
 message [Category Recieved From] [Cliote Name Recieved From] [String]

+### error
+This function is sent to a client if there is an error with a function sent to the ClioteSky installation.
+See error codes at the bottom.
+Format:
+error [Code]

+# Error Codes

+## 1xx
+Errors that are associated with improper syntax.

+### 100
+Sent back to client when the function is not recognized.

+### 101
+Sent back to client if there are too many, or not enough arguments.

+## 2xx
+Errors that are associated with variables sent to ClioteSky.

+### 200
+Sent back to client if the category is not recognized.

+### 201
+Sent back to client if the Cliote Name is not recognized.

+### 202
+Sent back to client if both the category and the Cliote Name isn't recognized.

+## 9xx
+Other errors.

+### 900
+Sent back to client when the "password" is incorrect.

+# Variables
+all: Variable to be used as a category which includes all Cliodes, online and offline.